 For a mainland business licence in Dubai, it is important to identify the exact nature of your proposed business, and activities thereof.
 Dubai offers more than 1,000 business activities for 100% owned business, including but not limited to contracting and construction, gold and jewellery, cargo and shipping, food and water, education and hospitality.

-We are experts at company formation in Dubai, and you can rely on us to match your current needs and future plans to the right jurisdiction and rightful business activities.
+We are experts at business setup in Dubai, and you can rely on us to match your current needs and future plans to the right jurisdiction and rightful business activities.

 Budget v/s Value

-The costs associated with new company formation in Dubai is based on variables such as the type of company to be incorporated, the type of license applied for, and the number of work visas required.
+The costs associated with new business setup in Dubai UAE is based on variables such as the type of company to be incorporated, the type of license applied for, and the number of work visas required.
 For example, if your business has four partners and you plan to hire eight employees, visa application fees have to be paid separately for each individual.